 - What motivates them to give back?

-Thoughtful Donor Engagement Builds Trust in and Credibility for your college or university
+Thoughtful Donor Engagement Builds Trust in and Credibility for School, College, or University

-It is a challenging time for higher education amid declining public trust and increased political polarization.
-Fundraising professionals at colleges or universities can successfully navigate these challenges by consistently promoting positive impact stories, engaging proactively with donors and the wider community, and empowering volunteer leaders as advocates.
-These three guiding principles will help to maintain fundraising momentum while strengthening the trust and support of your biggest school advocates over the long term.
+It is a challenging time for independent schools and higher education amid declining public trust and increased political polarization.
+Fundraising professionals at these schools and colleges can successfully navigate these challenges by fostering collaborative leadership, consistently promoting positive impact stories, engaging proactively with donors and the wider community, and empowering volunteer leaders as advocates.
+These four guiding principles will help to maintain fundraising momentum while strengthening the trust and support of your biggest school advocates over the long term.

 More Insights